Alina-VR/Python_project_fast_typing/README.md

 results: time, accuracy and speed for this attempt and for all your attempts
 * if you want to play again - type *_reset_*
+* if you want to see a hashmap the keys in which you make mistakes most often, go to the file *_heatmap.txt_*
 * if you want to reset statistics, delete all records in *_results.txt_*